My Stitch Fix Kids Review + How to Get the Best Kids Clothes

 Could Stitch Fix Kids help me find some new clothes for my growing preschooler?
 I decided to give it a try.
 See what I thought of the service, and find out whether you should try Stitch Fix Kids!

-My Subscription Addiction paid for this box.
-(Check out the review process post to learn more about how we review boxes.)
+My Subscription Addiction paid for this Fix.
+(Check out the review process post to learn more about how we review products.)

 Stitch Fix Kids FAQ

 What is it?: A styling service that uses your preferences to choose a box of 8-12 clothing and accessory items that your child can try at home.
 Keep the pieces that work for you, and return what you don’t for free within 3 days.

 Cost: $20 styling fee per Fix, which goes towards the cost of any pieces you choose to keep.
 Individual items typically cost between $10-$35.
 (You can set your preferred budget when signing up.)